This post lists hundreds of free things to do in NYC.

 - Harlem Meer Festival

-You can also find theatrical for kids that is very inexpensive such as the Theater for Children with tickets for approximately $6.
+You can also find theatrical for kids that are very inexpensive such as the Theater for Children with tickets for approximately $6.

 If you can spend a bit more, check out the New Victory Theater in Times Square with quality productions just for kids year-round.